 When you are making adjustments to the offset, normal tuning mode is still operational.
 You will still hear the sweeping tone that indicates sharp or flat.
 Therefore you can use the offset adjustment to match an existing tuning.
 Just play the selected note and adjust the offset until the sweeping tone slows down and stops.
 Keep in mind that in this scenario, if the piano is flat, the sweeping tone does sweep downward.
 You would raise the pitch piano string if you were tuning the piano.
 But you would need to lower the offset of the Montal Tuner if you want to match it to the flat piano.

-The large button in the lower right of the adjustment screen toggles immediate VoiceOver announcements of the offset value on or off.
+The large button in the lower right of the adjustment screen cycles the announcements through three options.
+Those options are: disabled, enabled announcing cents, and enabled announcing the pitch of A4.
 When you are using the offset adjustment to match to an existing tone, you don't want to have VoiceOver telling you the offset because you are listening to the sweeping tone.
-But you do want VoiceOver reporting of the offset adjustments if you are adjusting with a specific offset in mind.
-That is why the VoiceOver reporting of these adjustments is made optional.
+But you do want VoiceOver reporting of the offset adjustments if you are adjusting with a specific offset in mind, or with a specific pitch for A4 in mind.
+That is why the VoiceOver reporting of these adjustments is made optional with these three options.